 In spite of the extreme cold last night, I know I went to sleep at various points because I kept having dreams that I was choking…whatever that means.
 I’m now on my fourth cup of coffee at the petrol station (usually two is enough to give me the shakes), the bags under my eyes are so extreme I don’t even recognise my face any more (I’m not exaggerating), and I’ve just booked three nights in a hostel 3.5-hours away because the thought of camping around Iceland again hurts the very fibres of my soul, and all accommodation around this area would cost me more than another tank of gas.

-Don’t get me wrong, Iceland’s been fabulous, but the honeymoon period is over, we’re going through a reevaluation process, and I’m sure we’ll work it out #relationshipblues.
+Don’t get me wrong, this has been fabulous and the Iceland fjords are a sight like no other, but the honeymoon period is over, Iceland and I going through a reevaluation process, and I’m sure we’ll work it out #relationshipblues.

 Some may not freak out over some snow, but it just doesn’t snow like that in Australia.
 I’ve never had to put a car with metal-studded tyres in 4-wheel-drive mode, slow down because of ice/extreme fog/terrible visibility, or put on my high-beams in the middle of the day and prey to Thor no one was coming in the opposite direction, while kind of hoping they were so I’d know I wasn’t alone.
 When you’ve been driving for five-hours through blindingly-white snow and winds so strong the car wants to take flight, there’s a fine-line between recognising the need to go slow for survival purposes, and recognising the increasing desire to put your foot to the floor and speed your way out of the danger zone.